-RPA works for some discrete tasks, but breaks down when interfaces, codes, and pages change.
+RPA works for some discrete and linear tasks, but breaks down when interfaces, codes, and pages change.
 Moreover, it doesn’t evolve.
 Meaning it can’t make intelligent determinations — like predicting how likely a claim is to be denied or learning which claims require follow-up.
-Consultants, as well as costly maintenance, are needed to keep the RPA engine going.
+This often translates to expensive consultants and upkeep for traditional RPA.

 The logic behind this key RCM healthcare upgrade is simple: AI and ML enable advanced, adaptive automation that is well-suited to dynamic environments.

 Predicting denials based on payer rules is a prime example of how AI and ML can achieve what RPA can’t.
 Automation built on these technologies continuously learns from data inputs — to the point that it can autonomously perform advanced revenue cycle management workflows, right from within the medical billing systems staff already use.

 In other words, it adapts to new information and system updates, without requiring the frequent maintenance and overhead of RPA.
 When edge cases occur, the automation platform knows to hand them off to humans.
 Over time, AI and ML also become better at handling even these unusual tasks.

 It brings together AI, ML, and experts-in-the-loop, creating a single solution that proactively and autonomously navigates medical reimbursement.
 The result?
 More intelligent RCM healthcare automation, in support of better stewardship of the healthcare dollar.

 Schedule a free demo to see Unified Automation in action and learn how it can help your organization.